glm729/ytdlp_utils/README.md

 This repository contains a "module-like" collection of scripts and class definitions used for wrapping the [yt-dlp utility][ytdlp].
-The current state permits batch handling of video downloads, either serially or concurrently, or playlist downloads.
-Serial batch downloads are handled using the Python API directly; concurrent and playlist downloads are currently handled using the `subprocess` module to call the yt-dlp CLI.
+The current state permits batch handling of video downloads, either serially or concurrently, and playlist downloads.
+Channel data can also be checked according to a channel data file, which defaults to concurrent data retrieval.

 ## Current state